 Which sealed assemblies are suitable for X-ray inspection?

-Sealed electronic enclosures, encapsulated modules, industrial casings, battery assemblies, and sensor housings can be inspected without opening.
+Sealed electronic enclosures, encapsulated modules, industrial casings, battery assemblies, and sensor housings can be inspected without disassembly.

 Can X-ray imaging penetrate potting and overmolding materials?

-Most potting compounds, resins, and polymers can be effectively penetrated using optimized X-ray and CT inspection parameters.
+Most potting compounds, resins, and polymers can be effectively inspected using optimized X-ray and CT inspection parameters.

 What advantages does CT scanning offer for sealed assemblies?